-Andrew Mulliner and Helen Anthony, Portfolio Managers within the Global Bonds Team, believe that inflation is much less rooted than the recent central banker rhetoric would indicate and that conditions are ripe for a near-term moderation in price rises.
+Helen Anthony, Portfolio Manager within the Global Bonds Team, believes that inflation is much less rooted than the recent central banker rhetoric would indicate and that conditions are ripe for a near-term moderation in price rises.

 - The recent pace of growth in money supply indicates that inflation is poised to fall as pandemic-related monetary support runs its course.

 - Current drivers of inflation still hark back to the pandemic’s supply disruption and energy market volatility.